YuanboXue/icuas2024/README.md

 # icuas2024

-Do:
-Download the "src"
+1-Download the src.zip
-catkin_make under the xxxx_ws directory
+2-catkin_make under the xxxx_ws directory

-Note that:
+3-Note that:
 Modify the path in launch file to start rviz